Kumudumali98/-Sleep-Health-and-Lifestyle-Factor-Analysis-Sleep-Health-and-Lifestyle-Factor-Analysis/README.md

 3.  **Total communality value**

-    The sum of all communality values is the total communality value = \\(7.261763\\).
+    The sum of all communality values is the total communality value = 7.261763

 4.  **The proportion of total variation explained by the three factors**

-    \\(\\frac{7.261763}{9} = 0.8068625\\)
+    7.261763 / 9 = 0.8068625

-    Therefore, 80.69% proportion of the total variation explained by the three factors.
+    Therefore, 80.69% proportion of the total variation is explained by the three factors.

 5.  **Uniqueness**

     The uniqueness of a variable represents the variance that is unique to that variable and not shared with other variables.
-According to this analysis, the uniqueness of Heart Rate is 0.48, it means that 48% of the variance in Heart Rate is not shared with other variables in the factor model.
+According to this analysis, the uniqueness of Heart Rate is 0.48, which means that 48% of the variance in Heart Rate is not shared with other variables in the factor model.
 Conversely, Quality of Sleep and Systolic BP indicate that only 0.4% of their variance is not accounted for by other variables.
 It is important to note that, variables with lower uniqueness values are more important in explaining the common variance captured by the factors.

 Confirmatory Factor Analysis (CFA)